FeanorKingofNoldor/spacegrow.ai/test/README.md

 - Enhanced debugging capabilities
 - Cleaner output and progress tracking

-This test suite ensures your XSpaceGrow API is production-ready with comprehensive coverage of all critical functionality!
+This test suite ensures your SpaceGrow API is production-ready with comprehensive coverage of all critical functionality!